zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 Unfortunately there isn't currently in Ubuntu an OpenCL ICD for Intel CPUs.
 Both AMD and Intel offer an OpenCL CPU driver, but the issue with their proprietary installers is that they often don't just unstall the ICD and its required libraries, but also replace clinfo, libOpenCL or other libraries already provided by Ubuntu.
-They may also e.g. change the system-wide `LD_LIBRARY_PATH` (with the same effect).
+This is why I avoid them.
+Things however are improving.

 #### Intel's CPU driver

 Intel's "OpenCL™ Runtime for Intel® Core™ and Intel® Xeon® Processors" can be downloaded from their [OpenCL™ Drivers and Runtimes for Intel® Architecture](https://software.intel.com/en-us/articles/opencl-drivers) page.

-[This page](https://bitbucket.org/snippets/bkchr/EkeMg) describes a way to turn it into a .deb (thus reducing the risk of overwriting files from other packages).
+[Here](https://bitbucket.org/snippets/bkchr/EkeMg) is a way to turn the installer into a .deb (thus reducing the risk of overwriting files from other packages).
 Also, note the comment at the bottom of that page mentioning that `install.sh` or `install_GUI.sh` should just work now that Intel officially supports the driver on Ubuntu.
 I haven't tested this.